Lucy is a second-year DPhil student, funded by an ESRC Grand Union DTP studentship.

 In 2015, as a Commonwealth Scholar at the University of Warwick, she completed an MA in Educational Innovation, with distinction.
 She is a committed community volunteer and leader.
 Her research interests remain in understanding how to improve outcomes for children in care and children who are impacted by separation from parents through migration.

-Caitlin is a DPhil student in the Department of Education working on how teachers interact with refugee and unaccompanied asylum-seeking pupils in UK schools.
+Caitlin is a Doctoral student in the Department of Education working on how teachers interact with refugee and unaccompanied asylum-seeking pupils in UK schools.